PDM4AR/exercises/docs/04-dynamicprogramming.md

 policy become arrays of shape `(M, N, Z)`: one grid slice per value of `z`.
 Each case is solved and graded separately.

-### Warm-up (not graded)

-To see the method once, suppose a contract required picking up a package at a cell P before the goal counts.
-The robot's cell alone is not Markov anymore: two robots in the same cell, one carrying the package and one not, have different futures.
-The fix is to remember the task progress, `q in {not_yet, carrying}`, and plan on the product state `(i, j, q)`: the value function becomes two stacked grids, the transition from `q = not_yet` to `q = carrying` happens exactly when the robot enters P, and your Part-1 solver runs on the bigger state set without any change to the algorithm.
-Every case below follows this pattern with a different `z`.

 ### Case 1: Momentum ("the robot keeps rolling")

 The robots' wheels carry momentum: slips lean toward wherever the robot moved last hour, and